 E-labels will be a huge business and the opportunity overlaps with e-packaging.
+Increasingly, both will need energy harvesting.
 On some counts, 90 billion labels are printed every year in the world but e-labels have a potential of hundreds of billions yearly because here we shall have everything from self-adjusting use by dates that monitor if you have overheated the product to labels that emit aromas, speak and otherwise promote products when you approach.

 The human interface will progress from employing just sight of static print that one in three cannot read because of dyslexia, illiteracy, eye disease, shaking etc. It will employ many of the fourteen human senses and it will do it with moving colour images, scrolling and page turned messages where you can adjust the font, with texture change, sound, flashing light and much more.